UoA-CARES/cares_reinforcement_learning/README.md

 All data from a training run is saved into the directory specified in the `CARES_LOG_BASE_DIR` environment variable.
 If not specified, this will default to `'~/cares_rl_logs'`.

-You may specify a custom log directory format using the `log_path_template` config option.
+You may specify a custom log directory format using the `CARES_LOG_PATH_TEMPLATE` environment variable.
 This path supports variable interpolation such as the algorithm used, seed, date etc. This defaults to `"{algorithm}/{algorithm}-{domain_task}-{date}/{seed}"` so that each run is saved as a new seed under the algorithm and domain-task pair for that algorithm.

-Alternatively, instead of providing the `log_path_template` config option in the command line, you can set the `CARES_LOG_PATH_TEMPLATE` environment variable and this will be used instead.
-The environment variable will take precedence over the config option, mainly because it was easier to implement.
-It should probably be the other way around.
-Feel free to update the code accordingly

 The following variables are supported for log path template variable interpolation: